MITRE ATT&CK and Threat-Informed Defense

-Founding Member of MITRE’s Center for Threat-Informed Defense
+Founding Research Partner of MITRE’s Center for Threat-Informed Defense

-Our close alignment with MITRE ATT&CK is why we became a founding member of MITRE Engenuity’s Center for Threat-Informed Defense (CTID).
+Our close alignment with MITRE ATT&CK is why we became a Founding Research Partner of MITRE Engenuity’s Center for Threat-Informed Defense (CTID).
 The CTID is an organization within MITRE that conducts applied research and advanced development to improve cyberdefense at scale for the global community.
 It brings together the best cybersecurity researchers from across the globe.

 In its first major research project, on September 15, 2020, the Center for Threat-Informed Defense released a groundbreaking, detailed plan for security teams to emulate the cybercrime group FIN6.
 This is the first entry into a public library of adversary emulation plans that the Center has planned to replicate the tactics and techniques of known cyberspace adversaries.
 The MITRE team worked with AttackIQ and leading global companies to emulate a dangerous and adaptive threat.